Skip to content

 self.aggregator = self.get_aggregator()

-yield from proxies
+yield from entities

 countries property